Metadrop/drupal-boilerplate/readme.md

   - A working and preconfigured Drush, the Drupal shell.
   - MkDocs to document your project using Markdown files.
   - Grumphp to enforce [Drupal coding standards](https://www.drupal.org/docs/develop/standards/coding-standards).
 It is configured to use [phplint](https://github.com/overtrue/phplint), yamlint,  [jsonlint](https://github.com/Seldaek/jsonlint), [drupalcheck](https://github.com/mglaman/drupal-check), [phpcpd](https://github.com/sebastianbergmann/phpcpd) and [phpcs](https://github.com/squizlabs/PHP_CodeSniffer).
+  - Phpqa for static analysis.
+  - Behat BDD testing configured and working.
+  - PHPUnit for unit testing configured and working.
+  - [BackstopJS](https://github.com/garris/BackstopJS) for visual regression testing.
+  - [Stylelint](https://stylelint.io/) for checking style files.
+  - [Scripthor](https://github.com/Metadrop/scripthor) toolset with some helper scripts for development.
+  - Optionally, a Solr container ready to be used by Drupal.